 Are Anchor podcasts different?

 But, are they different?
 Some podcast hosts claim that the service is full of dead podcasts, and that 'serious’ podcasters wouldn’t use them.
-But perhaps that’s what podcast hosting companies would like you to think: after all, if 39% of shows are hosted by Anchor, that’s about 600,000 shows.
-Even if you assume that only 20% of those shows would be committed enough to pay for hosting - a number we’ll come back to - that’s still a missing $2.2bn in hosting revenue that hasn’t gone to the podcast hosts: so maybe it’s worth their while to talk Anchor down.
+But maybe that’s what podcast hosting companies would like you to think.
+Anchor has clearly sucked money away from the podcast hosting companies.
+Even if 20% of Anchor’s shows are committed enough to pay for a $20/month hosting package - a number we’ll come back to - that’s a missing $87 million a year from the paid podcast hosts.
+So maybe it’s worth their while to talk Anchor down.

 Anchor podcasters make fewer episodes